ausybenelux/drupical/README.md

 ## Troubleshooting

+*If your issue is not listed below, please reboot your machine.*

 Problem | Solution
 --------|---------
 Permission error on a log directory when booting. | On the host machine, remove all but the `.gitkeep` file in the `logs` directory and run `vagrant reload`.